kloptops/retropie_stuff/README.md

 ## Step 3

-This is my personal preference, but I like to have a button to shutdown/reset the system.
-I've found that of the few systems I've given out, the ones with a shutdown button are the ones that the owners actually shut it down properly.
-I have followed [this tutorial to add a button between the ground pin and pin 5](https://gilyes.com/pi-shutdown-button/).
-I have included basically their script.

-To install it type:

-    ./setup.sh --install-shutdown-button

-## Step 4

-So let's finally clean up the boot text so that all we see are the raspberries until the splash screen appears
+So let's clean up the boot text so that all we see are the raspberries until the splash screen appears

 To do this type: